top of page

 Lane is the author of two books, Filipino Tattoos: Ancient to Modern and The Forgotten Children of Maui: Filipino Myths, Tattoos and Rituals of a Demigod.

 Lane has been researching the indigenous past of the Philippines and the Pacific Islands for more than two decades.
 His methodology incorporates oral tradition; written history, linguistics, personal experience and cross-cultural analysis with other Austronesian peoples of the Pacific to bring a fuller understanding of the origins and culture of the peoples of the Philippines.
-His interest in cultural tattooing was borne out of a desire to strengthen cultural pride among Filipinos and to reunite them and Pacific Islanders symbolically and spiritually with their estranged ancestors.
+His interest in cultural tattooing was borne out of a desire to preserve this ancient practice as well as strengthen cultural pride among Filipinos and reunite them symbolically and spiritually with their estranged ancestors.
 Lane has given numerous presentations and lectures on tattooing, mythology and other cultural traditions at several universities and private forums.
-Lane resides in Las Vegas, Nevada with his wife Rebekah and their children.

 SEATTLE CENTER